 The parade is led by the Headless Horseman and a group of fun zombies.
 Like the name says, it’s all Disney fun and not really scary at all.

 The Magic of Christmas

-Disney knows how to throw a party and Mickey's Very Merry Christmas Party is one of the best parties you'll ever attend.
+Disney knows how to throw a party and Mickey’s Very Merry Christmas Party is one of the best parties you’ll ever attend.
 It snows on Main Street.
-There is a very special version of Wishes.
-There is even hot chocolate and cookies and the best parade you'll ever see.
+There is a very special fireworks show hosted by Minnie Mouse.
+There is even hot chocolate and cookies and the best parade you’ll ever see.

 The first few days in December, they tape the Christmas Day parade show right on Main Street.
 There are lots of celebrity entertainers and big names all around.

 Mickey Mouse’s house is the busiest theme park in Florida, for a great reason.
 It’s magic.
 Crowds during the year range from the not very busy January day to Christmas Day where they actually close the park to new guests.

 Want to win a gift card?
 Check out Dad’s Nine by Noon Magic Kingdom Challenge.
 Can you complete 9 rides at the park by noon?
 Easy right?
 Good come on over and take the challenge.

 Dad believes this is the best theme park in Florida, and for that fact, the whole world.
 Everyone should go to Disney World and see the house that Mickey Mouse built.

 It’s magic.
 Trust me.